pglass/how-do-i-locust/README.md

 5. Repeat from 1

-### But how do I slavery??
+### But how do I use workers?

-Locust can be run in a single-master, multiple-slave configuration.
-The slaves do all the load generation, while the master controls and monitors.
-Every (by default) 3 seconds, a slave sends a single report for all requests made *on that slave* in the last 3 seconds.
-The master receives these reports from all of its slaves and consolidates them in real time.
+Locust can be run in a single-master, multiple-worker configuration.
+The workers do all the load generation, while the master controls and monitors.
+Every (by default) 3 seconds, a worker sends a single report for all requests made *on that worker* in the last 3 seconds.
+The master receives these reports from all of its workers and consolidates them in real time.

-The master controls the starting and stopping of *load generation* on the slaves.
-The master cannot start/stop the locust process running on the slaves.
+The master controls the starting and stopping of *load generation* on the workers.
+The master cannot start/stop the locust process running on the workers.
 This means you need to create servers and start locust's processes yourself.

 To start the master process: